-While most of us agree that you shouldn’t judge a book by its cover, a recent study’s findings suggest that facial enhancement procedures may make you seem more likable.
+While most of us agree that you shouldn’t judge a book by its cover, a recent study’s findings suggest that facial enhancement procedures like plastic surgery may make you seem more likable.

 Researchers from Georgetown University and Mercy Medical Center evaluated how people’s perceptions of a person’s personality changed when the subject underwent facial rejuvenation surgery.
 Six groups were asked to “rate” pre- and post-operative photos of 20 white female patients who underwent cosmetic surgery, including facelift, eyelid surgery, eyebrow lift, neck lift, and chin augmentation.
 Before and after photos were never included in the same set to avoid a direct comparison bias.